 I find that most of my guests book about 2 weeks in advance.
 Most of my guests are here to see a little bit of London or see friends.
 It’s even not unusual to get bookings same day.
 When I stay in another airbnb it’s often part of my annual family holiday planned 6 months previously.
 This is very different to the type of trips most of my single night guests are making.
 The smart pricing tool does not seem to suit my type of guest’s booking pattern.

 It’s August in London and it has been a hot summer.
 My guests have been complaining about the rooms being too hot to sleep in at night.
 I have no air-conditioning in the house; the UK is not famous for it’s warm weather so most houses do not have it.
 The Airbnb smart pricing system is keeping my prices low.
 It seems demand does not increase on any day as the smart pricing always seems to be the lowest possible price.
 The suggested price for some of my listings is ridiculously low.
 I honestly feel the smart pricing system is not working, but I have no choice, if I stop using it airbnb will stop sending me bookings.

 It’s the end of the year and New Years Eve is only days away.
-I had a last minute cancellation of a guest for NYE.
-I took this as an opportunity to increase my price for this night and after having done so it was booked again within an hour for a 50% higher price.
+I had a last minute guest cancellation for NYE.
+I took this as an opportunity to increase my price for the night.
+It was booked again within an hour for a 50% higher price.
 Clearly there is a last minute rush to find a room and that is when you can really get that extra profit.

 A friend of mine has just become an Airbnb host for the first time.
 His first guest had just finished her stay with him and had left a nice review.
-The listing is a private room in his London flat near Shoreditch high street and he charges £35 a night.
+The listing is a private room in his London flat near Shoreditch High Street and he charges £35 a night.
 Being an experienced Airbnb host myself my first question was “did you use the airbnb photographer for your listing?”
 He said “No need, I did the photo’s myself.”
-This is a classic mistake.
+This is a big mistake.